 The vegetation observed within this site exhibited signs of disturbance due to fire.
 This was evident by the presence of a scorched understory, a rejuvenating understory and fire scars on trees.
-Healthy regeneration was observed to be occurring despite the recent (less than 12 months old) damage from fire.
+Healthy regeneration was observed.

 Exempting fire damage, the level of disturbance to the site was considered to be low.
 Only one exotic flora species (Lantana camara) was detected within the quadrat.
 Two access tracks and an easement dissect the surrounding vegetation which makes the site more accessible to exotic fauna species and weed encroachment.